 The real advantage of having a car is that you can extend your vacation itinerary and visit tourist attractions near Mont Saint-Michel in the Brittany and Normandy regions.
 For instance, Saint-Malo, Dinan, and Fougères in Brittany are all within a one-hour drive from Mont Saint-Michel.
-Less than a two-hour drive, Caen in Normandy is a good starting point for tours of the D-Day Landing Beaches and Memorials.
+About a 1.5-hour drive from Mont Saint-Michel, Caen in Normandy is a good starting point for tours of the D-Day Landing Beaches and Memorials.

 There are only a handful hotels on Mont Saint-Michel (the most famous is the La Mère Poulard).
 Keep in mind that you need to carry your luggage up the hill when you arrive at Mont Saint-Michel.
 Other accommodations are available on the mainland; these hotels feature parking lots, which makes things much easier if you have a car.